TheRealKasumi/NikoLight/documentation/planning.md

 ## Power Consumption

 Since this project can make use of many LEDs, the power consumption plays an important role.
-TesLight can (and should) be built with an onboard regulator.
+NikoLight can (and should) be built with an onboard regulator.
 This ensures that you stay below the limits the hardware can handle without modifications.
 The regulator has 2 channels and is capable of providing a total of 6 A at 5 V, which is around 30 W of power.
 These 6A are split to 2x 3A on the channels {1, 3, 5, 7} and {2, 4, 6, 8}.
 The load of the two single channels should not exceed 3 A or 15 W at maximum.
-By default, TesLight has a configured power limit of 20 W, or 10 W per regulator.
+By default, NikoLight has a configured power limit of 20 W, or 10 W per regulator.
 If this limit is reached, the brightness is reduced to stay below this limit.
 Also, a temperature limit of 80 °C is enforced by default when the optional temperature sensors are installed.